JeremyAnsel/xwa_hooks/xwa_hook_mission_objects/zip/readme.txt

 Suppose that the player craft is "FlightModels\[Player].opt".

 The possible involved files are:
+- "FlightModels\[Player]Turrets.txt"
+- "FlightModels\[Player].ini", section "[Turrets]"
 - "FlightModels\[Player]Gunner.opt"
 - "FlightModels\[Player]Gunner2.opt"
 - "FlightModels\CorellianTransportGunner.opt"

+To define the turrets, create a file named "FlightModels\[Player]Turrets.txt" or create a section named "[Turrets]" in "FlightModels\[Player].ini".
+If the file does not exist, default values are read from XWingAlliance.exe.
+The format is a line per turret:
+PositionX, PositionY, PositionZ, OrientationX, OrientationY, ArcX, ArcY, OptModel, IsInverted

+If a turrets section is not used, there is a limit of 2 turrets per craft.
 To define a custom gunner opt, create a "[Player]Gunner.opt" file.
 To define a second custom gunner opt, create a "[Player]Gunner2.opt" file.

+See "FamilyTransportTurrets.txt".

 *** Credits ***